HongzhiQ/CARE-CR/README.md

 - [Ethical Considerations](#ethical-considerations)

 ## Dataset

+⚠️ **Data Access Policy**
+Due to the highly sensitive and clinical nature of the mental health data used in this study, the **$D_{cog}$ dataset** and the **Expert-labeled preference table** are not publicly distributed in this repository.
+They are strictly limited to academic and non-commercial research purposes.

+**To request access:**
+1. Please review and complete the **[Data Use Agreement (DUA)](./data/CARE-CR_Data_Use_Agreement.pdf)** located in the `data/` folder.
+2. Sign the agreement and email it to `[你的邮箱]` using your official institutional email address.
+3. Upon approval, we will share the data files with you, which can be placed in their respective directories as described below.

+---

 ### Cognitive restructuring dataset
 This repository also includes a cognitive restructuring dataset, denoted as **$D_{cog}$**, for supervised fine-tuning (SFT) of the base policy model.